sevenseasofbri/Orbital-README/README.md

 - Like many programs, ours had bugs like delayed responses in autocomplete and the coordinate searching.
 We were able to fix those bugs through tracking via **console.log()** and performed at least **30 different unit location testing** to ensure that our algorithm was working as it was supposed to.
 This was followed by **integration testing**  with other features like calendar and download PDF and a additional **15 rounds of manual acceptance tesing** before we recorded our video. **Typically system testing was performed everyday atleast 10 times in the last week owing to most of the features we implemented this week.**

 - Our Calendar features also had unknown bugs to begin with like the **feature of reccurrence** that we had to disable.
 We tested the ability of it to **set reminders and we were able to receive those notifications** on our mobile Phones.
-This was resolved again with **intergartion and system testing** as it depended on the itinereary stored.
+This was resolved again with **integration and system testing** as it depended on the itinereary stored.

+- For the Intinerary, the overapping of times and invalid times was also tested in the case that the user accidentaly inputs the wrong time an alert message pops and informs the user.
+Then the user enters the times again.

 **2. Security feature**

 - For our Login page, if the backend detects that the **user is not registered an incorrect input alert and redirects back to the Registration page**.
 This feature can be seen in the video.
 We also used **jwt auth to ensure that user information is kept private through encoding and decoding during Login/Registration**.

+###